Alicino88/my-food-app/README.md

-I am building an app to order food using React, useContext.
+I have built this app using React.
-Work in progress...
+You can add food to your cart and delete it.
+The cart logic is built using useContext and useReducer.